thatbusinesscheems/router/README.md

 # router
 routermod
 Just a dumb little mod i work on in my spare time with a friend.
-I do the spriting, he does the coding.
+I do the spriting, he does the coding because im not smart enough to code.